-- 4.3 Any development resulting from the Local Plan would take place within the Plan area: therefore only European sites (or functionally-linked habitats) within Winchester District but outside the South Downs National Park could be affected through physical damage or loss of habitat from within the site boundaries.
-Only the River Itchen SAC and a small part of the Solent & Southampton Water SPA/Ramsar and Solent Maritime SAC are within the Plan area; it is likely that a small part of the River Meon pSAC would also be within the Plan area. - 4.4 Habitat loss from development in areas outside of the European site boundaries may also result in likely significant effects where that habitat contributes towards maintaining the interest feature for which the European site is designated.
-This includes land which may provide offsite foraging or roosting habitat for birds or bats, and spawning grounds for fish. - 4.5 None of the allocated sites are within a European site, although W6 is adjacent to the River Itchen SAC and SH2 is adjacent to Solent & Southampton Water SPA/Ramsar; these therefore have the potential to indirectly damage habitat within the European sites.
-The site allocations in Wickham (WK prefix) may also be adjacent to the River Meon pSAC.
+- 4.3 Any development resulting from the Local Plan would take place within the Plan area; therefore only Habitats Sites (or functionally-linked habitats) within Winchester District but outside the South Downs National Park could be affected through physical damage or loss of habitat from within the site boundaries.
+Only the River Itchen SAC and a small part of the Solent & Southampton Water SPA/Ramsar and Solent Maritime SAC are within the Plan area. - 4.4 None of the allocated sites are within a Habitats Site, although W6 is adjacent to the River Itchen SAC and SH2 is adjacent to Solent & Southampton Water SPA/Ramsar; these therefore have the potential to indirectly damage habitat within the Habitats Sites. - 4.5 The following policies also permit development in locations other than allocated and sites and could therefore, in theory, permit development within a Habitats Site: - Policy SP3: Development in the countryside;

-- 4.6 The following policies also permit development in locations other than allocated and sites and could therefore, in theory, permit development within a European site: - Policy SP3: Development in the countryside; - Policy CN5: Renewable and low carbon energy schemes; - Policy CN6: Micro energy generation schemes; - Policy CN7: Energy storage development; - Policy NE12: Equestrian development; - Policy NE13: Leisure and recreation in the countryside; - Policy H1: Housing provision; - Policy H4: Development within settlements; - Policy H9: Purpose built student accommodation; - Policy H12: Provision for Gypsies, Travellers and Travelling Showpeople; - Policy E11: Visitor-related development within the countryside. - 4.7 As these policies permit development outside of allocated sites, they could also result in development within habitat within the Plan area that is functionally linked to European sites.
+- Policy CN5: Renewable and low carbon energy schemes; - Policy CN6: Micro energy generation schemes; - Policy CN7: Energy storage development; - Policy NE12: Equestrian development; - Policy NE13: Leisure and recreation in the countryside; - Policy H1: Housing provision; - Policy H4: Development within settlements; - Policy H9: Purpose built student accommodation; - Policy H12: Provision for Gypsies, Travellers and Travelling Showpeople; - Policy E11: Visitor-related development within the countryside. - 4.6 As these policies permit development outside of allocated sites, they could also result in development within habitat within the Plan area that is functionally linked to Habitats Sites.